oobabooga/text-generation-webui/README.md

   --enable-tp, --enable_tp                             Enable Tensor Parallelism (TP) to split the model across GPUs.
   --tp-backend TP_BACKEND                              The backend for tensor parallelism.
 Valid options: native, nccl.
 Default: native.
   --cfg-cache                                          Create an additional cache for CFG negative prompts.
 Necessary to use CFG with that loader.

-RoPE:
-  --alpha_value ALPHA_VALUE                            Positional embeddings alpha factor for NTK RoPE scaling.
-Use either this or compress_pos_emb, not both.
-  --rope_freq_base ROPE_FREQ_BASE                      If greater than 0, will be used instead of alpha_value.
-Those two are related by rope_freq_base = 10000 * alpha_value ^ (64 / 63).
-  --compress_pos_emb COMPRESS_POS_EMB                  Positional embeddings compression factor.
-Should be set to (context length) / (model's original context length).
-Equal to 1/rope_freq_scale.

 Gradio:
   --listen                                             Make the web UI reachable from your local network.